5 Frightfully Fun Places to Visit Near Scranton This Fall

 Moments to SavorPerfect Culinary Getaway Hotel Anthracite

 Memories and meals are meant to be savored.
 Pair a fall escape with our Perfect Culinary Getaway Package.
-Stay in our best available guest room, enjoy a $100 dining credit for the hotel’s restaurant, Kōl Steakhouse and a Chef’s Small Plate or appetizer.
+Stay in our best available guest room, enjoy a $100 dining credit for the hotel’s restaurant, Kōl Grill and a Chef’s Small Plate or appetizer.
 The season is fleeting, so make a point to get to these five frightfully fun places to visit near Scranton this fall.
 Check availability and book today.